usgs/earthquake-processing-formats/format-docs/README.md

 ## Defined formats:
 * [Location](Location.md) Format - A format to contain the processed location of a seismic event from a location algorithm
+* [LocatorConfiguration](LocatorConfiguration.md) Format - A format to contain
+the algorithm specific input configuration.

 ## Supporting objects:
 * [Hypocenter](Hypocenter.md) Object - An object that contains information about